uhlerlab/MORPH/README.md

 ### 2. Clone the repository

-If the perequisites are satisfied, please clone this repository by running the following command in a **new** terminal.
+If the prerequisites are satisfied, please clone this repository by running the following command in a **new** terminal.
 ```
 git clone https://github.com/chujunhe/MORPH.git
 ```